franzbu/HAeating/README.md

 ### ☀️ Solar Compensation
 If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
-This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same comport level.
+This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same compfort level.

 The most straightforward solution to gauge the sun's intensity is a brightness sensor; however momentary cloudiness would need to be taken into account.
 What I have found a reliable source of gauging the sun's intensity is the temperature in a greenhouse, and since there is one in my garden, that is what I use.